-From the CHAS data presented in the previous sections, there is little identifiable disproportionately greater need indicated between racial/ethnic groups in Valdosta other than the lowest and the highest income groups for a relatively small Hispanic and Asian populations.
-The total Hispanic population made up about four percent and Asian population made up about two percent of the total population of Valdosta, however, and the impact of the disproportionately greater need is small.
-Between the two major racial/ethnic groups, White and African-American, which comprise more than 94 percent of the population of Valdosta, the CHAS data show more housing problems for very low- and low-income African-American households.
+From the CHAS data presented in the previous sections, there is little identifiable disproportionately greater need indicated between racial/ethnic groups in Valdosta with the exception to White, Hispanic, and Asian populations.
+The total Hispanic population made up about 5.2 percent and Asian population made up 2.4 percent of the total population of Valdosta, however.
+The impact of the disproportionately greater need is small.
+Between the two major racial/ethnic groups, White and African American, which comprise more than 96.7 percent of the population of Valdosta, the CHAS data show more housing problems for very low- and low-income African American households.

-If they have needs not identified above, what are those needs? --
+If they have needs not identified above, what are those needs?